Both are essential and complementary: PPC is quick and precise, SEO takes longer but you are building inherent value into your website.

 You can think of it this way: SEO is like ‘buying’ traffic – you deliver great content and the search engines will reward you by bringing search visitors.
-By comparison, PPC is effectively ‘renting’ that traffic – your budget runs out or is pulled and the traffic also comes to a halt.
+By comparison, PPC is effectively ‘renting’ that traffic – if your budget runs out or is pulled, that traffic also comes to a halt.

 - Reach.
 Through contextual advertising, you have access to an additional audience: visitors on a content network.
 This could be on 3rd party websites that show adverts or major social platforms such as Facebook and LinkedIn.
 Contextual advertising can be good for branding and can sometimes yield very high conversion rates from information-led surfers (with the right offer of course).

 - Cost.
-SEO should be a fixed cost (subject to the specific SEO contract) whereas ppc is variable.
+SEO should be a fixed cost (subject to the specific SEO contract) whereas PPC is variable.
 PPC budgets can be set but it’s a keyword auction; if the competition raises its bids, you must do so if you wish to maintain your position.
-If your ppc budgets need to be cut, so too is your traffic.
+If your PPC budgets need to be cut, so too is your traffic.

 - Target your competitors.
-It’s accepable to Google for UK advertisers to bid on competitor brand terms and trademarks providing these trademark terms do not appear in the advert copy.
+It’s acceptable to Google for UK advertisers to bid on competitor brand terms and trademarks providing these trademark terms do not appear in the advert copy.
 This type of tactical marketing cannot ethically be delivered by SEO.
 In my experience, bidding on competitor brands can be good for your brand, bring incremental sales and the cost can be quite reasonable.

 - Visitor preference.
 There are certain situations where an organic search listing delivered via SEO may be preferred by searchers.
 If you’re looking to buy a product online, you might lean towards clicking on an advert but what if you’re looking for information on a medical condition or doing some background research early in your purchase cycle?
 For non-transactional search-queries, a click on an organic listing may be preferred by the user.

-- PPC can make your SEO better.
+- PPC can inform your SEO strategy.
 The performance data you can get from PPC can help take your SEO to another level.
 Keyword tools can only take you so far; they are, at best, estimates and they cannot tell you which keywords will convert.
 With the performance and conversion data from PPC, you’ll know with much greater confidence which keywords to feed into your SEO efforts.